hazer-hazer/Jacy-Dev-Book/_docs/compilation-process/name-resolution.md

   - `trait`
   - Generic types

-There are also Lifetime, macro, and label namespaces, but I'll write about them after (especially, macros is not a fully developed idea)
+There are also Lifetime, macro, and label namespaces, but I'll write about them after (especially, macros is not a fully developed idea).

 #### Result -- Resolutions